arnavbalaji/lifelong-dynamics/README.md

 python generate_libero_data.py
 ```

 To generate a larger dataset, specify the number of demos in the main function.
+In the case that you change the demo size, change [line 92](https://github.com/arnavbalaji/lifelong-dynamics/blob/main/tdmpc2/train.py#L92) of train.py, to have the correct filename.

 Then, you can train the model with